rosneru/MultiRename/README.md

  - [ Bebbos gcc 6.5 toolchain](https://github.com/bebbo/amiga-gcc)
 which is expected to be installed in /opt

+#### reaction.lib

+This lib must be manually copied from

+    Debian/opt/amiga/m68k-amigaos/vbcc/lib/reaction.lib

+to

+    opt/amiga/lib/libreaction.a

+(note the renaming) to make it work.

 ### Build
 To build this project a Makefile must be created with cmake: